The Chain Reaction Pattern: Pipulate's Secret Sauce

 )

-Testing Chain Reactions
+Testing Your Chain Reaction

 1. Normal progression through steps